OWASP/owasp-java-encoder/README.md

 News
 ----
+### 2018-09-14 - 1.2.2 Release
+The team is happy to announce that version 1.2.2 has been released!
+* This is a minor release fixing documentation and licensing issues.

 ### 2017-02-19 - 1.2.1 Release
 The team is happy to announce that version 1.2.1 has been released!
 * The CDATA Encoder was modified so that it does not emit intermediate characters between adjacent CDATA sections.